Steven Chu: Honors and awards

 Steven Chu was awarded the Nobel Prize in Physics in 1997 for the "development of methods to cool and trap atoms with laser light", together with Claude Cohen-Tannoudji and William Daniel Phillips.

 He is a member of the U.S. National Academy of Sciences, the American Academy of Arts and Sciences, the American Philosophical Society, the Pontifical Academy of Sciences and the Academia Sinica of Taiwan, and is a foreign member of the Chinese Academy of Sciences and the Korean Academy of Science and Engineering.
+In 1994, The Optical Society recognized Chu with the William F. Meggers Award.
+The Society later elected him an Honorary Member.
 He was also awarded the Humboldt Prize by the Alexander von Humboldt Foundation in 1995.
 In 1998, Chu received the Golden Plate Award of the American Academy of Achievement.

 Chu received an honorary doctorate from Boston University when he was the keynote speaker at the 2007 commencement exercises.
-He is a Senior Fellow of the Design Futures Council.
+He is a senior fellow of the Design Futures Council.
 Diablo Magazine awarded him an Eco Award in its April 2009 issue, shortly after he was nominated for Energy Secretary.

 Washington University in St. Louis and Harvard University awarded him honorary doctorates during their 2010 and 2009 commencement exercises, respectively.
 He was awarded an honorary degree from Yale University during its 2010 commencement.
 He was also awarded an honorary degree from the Polytechnic Institute of New York University, the same institution at which his father taught for several years, during its 2011 commencement.
 Penn State University awarded him an honorary doctorate during their 2012 commencement exercises.
 In 2014, Chu was awarded an honorary doctorate from Williams College, during which he gave a talk moderated by Williams College Professor Protik Majumder.
 He was awarded an honorary doctorate from Dartmouth College during its 2015 commencement.
 Chu was also awarded an honorary doctorate from Amherst College in 2017, where he later gave a lecture titled "Climate Change and Needed Technical Solutions for a Sustainable Future" in March 2018.

 Chu was elected an international fellow of the Royal Academy of Engineering UK in 2011, and a Foreign Member of the Royal Society (ForMemRS) in 2014.
 His nomination reads:

+Steven Chu was named the winner of the 2024 American Institute of Physics Karl Compton Medal, named after prominent physicist Karl Taylor Compton.
+The medal is now presented by AIP every two years to highly distinguished physicists who have made outstanding contributions to physics through exceptional statesmanship in science.